June 28, 2018: Community Calendar Plus.

 For Seniors in Hintonburg, Carlington and Westboro who need assistance with grocery shopping.
 For only $6 Ottawa West Community Support (OWCS) provides door to door transportation and help with bagging and carrying of purchases.
-Each Tuesday and Wednesday, the bus departs OWCS at 9am, picks up seniors from their homes and takes them shopping at local supermarkets.
-For more information about the Grocery Bus and other OWCS programs, please contact the office at 613-728-6016 ( and look for their September 1st article here in Newswest On-line ).
+Each Tuesday and Wednesday, the bus departs OWCS at 9a.m., picks up seniors from their homes and takes them shopping at local supermarkets.
+For more information about the Grocery Bus and other OWCS programs, please contact the office at 613-728-6016 ( and read their article in Newswest On-line ).

 Ottawa Tool Library – Shop Night. ++++